imivi/arknights-pulls-calculator/README.md

 * If you have cleared a past event, check "already cleared" on the banner for the rerun (the OP from the rerun will be disregarded).

-* Scroll down to the banner you want to pull on, and check the last columns: these are the pulls you will have available with and without converting your OP (the rate is 0.3 pulls/OP).
+* Scroll down to the banner you want to pull on, and check the blue column: these are the pulls you will have available if you convert all of your OP (the rate is 0.3 pulls/OP).
+The next two columns list the pulls without converting OP and the additional pulls you get from the converted OP.

 ## NOT included in the calculations